RustyRailways/RustyRailways/README.md

 ## Documentation

-Other that the readme available at the links above we have also a HTML documentation generated with doxigen and rust-doc available [here](https://mrlakige.github.io/rusty_railways/)
+Other that the readme available at the links above we have also a HTML documentation generated with doxygen and rust-doc available [here](https://mrlakige.github.io/rusty_railways/).

 ## Installation

-Here you can find a quick list of the things you need to do to try our project yourself
+Here you can find a quick list of the things you need to do, to try our project yourself.

 ### Master Installation
-The current implementation of the master runs on a linux system (e.g. Raspberry py with Raspberry Pi OS) so in order to run in you just need to install the [regular rust toolchain](https://www.rust-lang.org/tools/install)
+The current implementation of the master runs on a linux system (e.g. Raspberry Pi with Raspberry Pi OS) so in order to run it, you just need to install the [regular rust toolchain](https://www.rust-lang.org/tools/install).
-Given that we used a Hardware abstraction layer to implement the master, with a bit more work, it can be executed on something smaller (like an eso32), if yow are interested in this you can check out the train toolchain installation down bellow.
+Given that we used a Hardware Abstraction Layer (HAL) to implement the master, with a bit more work, it can be executed on something smaller (like an ESP-32), if yow are interested in this you can check out the train toolchain installation down below.

 ### Train Toolchain Installation
-The trains code is built using embedded rust, with the [embedded-hal](https://github.com/rust-embedded/embedded-hal) and [embedded-svc](https://github.com/esp-rs/embedded-svc/tree/master) crates.
-To install the software for our target (The ESP-32) you can follow the tutorial [here](https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites)
+The trains code is written in embedded rust, with the [embedded-hal](https://github.com/rust-embedded/embedded-hal) and [embedded-svc](https://github.com/esp-rs/embedded-svc/tree/master) crates.
+To install the software for our target (The ESP-32) you can follow the tutorial [here](https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites).

 ### Switch Toolchain Installation
-To compile the switch code you can follow [this](./switch/readme.md) tutorial we written
+To compile the switch code you can follow [this](./switch/readme.md) tutorial we have written.

 ### Client Installation
 See [Client README.md](https://github.com/MrLakige/rusty_railways/blob/main/client/README.md).